-- Influenza indicators (activity levels, influenza detections, ILI and hospitalizations) continued to increase in some regions across Canada.
-Detections of some respiratory viruses were at inter-seasonal levels (RSV, parainfluenza, coronavirus and human metapneumovirus). - Early season influenza detections show influenza A (H3N2) to be the predominant virus circulating, followed by co-circulation of influenza B. Among laboratory detections and hospitalizations, the majority of cases were 65 years of age and over. - 50 laboratory detections of influenza were reported in week 41 and the percentage of laboratory tests positive for influenza was 1.7%. - The national ILI consultation rate was 31.6 consultations per 1,000 patients' visits.
+- Influenza indicators (activity levels, influenza detections, influenza outbreaks and hospitalizations) continued to increase in some regions across Canada.
+Detections of other respiratory viruses were in keeping with their usual pattern of seasonal circulation. - So far this season, influenza A (H3N2) has been the most common type of influenza affecting Canadians.
+Among laboratory detections and hospitalizations, the majority of cases were 65 years of age and over. - 48 laboratory detections of influenza were reported in week 42 and the percentage of laboratory tests positive for influenza was 1.9%. - The national ILI consultation rate was 28.1 consultations per 1,000 patients' visits.
 The rates since mid-June have been above the expected range for this time of year.
-One new influenza outbreak was reported in a long-term care facility. - Antigenic characterization: The National Microbiology Laboratory has antigenically characterized 2 influenza viruses (1 H3N2 and 1 B), both were similar to the strains recommended by the WHO for the 2014-2015 seasonal influenza vaccine.
+Three new influenza outbreaks were reported in long-term care facilities. - Antigenic characterization: The National Microbiology Laboratory has antigenically characterized 2 influenza viruses (1 H3N2 and 1 B), both were similar to the strains recommended by the WHO for the 2014-2015 seasonal influenza vaccine.